BioBoost/course-object-oriented-programming-with-cpp/05_composition/exercises.md

 ### Die Throwing (continued)

-Take the "Die Throwing" application from the challenges of chapter 4.
+Take the "Die Throwing" application from the exercises of chapter 4.

 Create a class `DieThrower` that takes a `Die` object and throws it the requested number of times.
 Track the throws as you did before with the frequency table.
 Output the results via the `to_string()` method.